Latest News in Words and Videos 2021-2024

 Newsweek interview with Liz here

-February 2023: Karen Long Cecil (pictured), moderator of the SPS Facebook group Stiff Person Syndrome The Official UK and Ireland Support Group, is backing an appeal an NHS appeal for people to register as plasma donors to mark Rare Disease Day [February 28].
+February 2023: Karen Long (pictured), moderator of the SPS Facebook group Stiff Person Syndrome The Official UK and Ireland Support Group, is backing an NHS appeal for people to register as plasma donors to mark Rare Disease Day [February 28].
 Karen, 52, a make-up artist from Romsey, is treated with infusions of immunoglobulin every four weeks.
 Click here for the full story.

 August 2022: Julie Silman Cecil (pictured right), admin of the SPS Facebook group Stiff Person Syndrome Warriors SPS is BS, has passed away at the age of 39.
 Julie, from Ohio, married Charlie Cecil in 2005.